jacobemcken/jacobemcken.github.io/_posts/2004-08-13-king-arthur.markdown

 categories:
 - Other
 tags: []
-comments: []
+comments: false
 ---
-<p>Yesterday I went to the movies with a friend of mine to see "King Arthur".
+Yesterday I went to the movies with a friend of mine to see "King Arthur".
 It had been a while since we last met.
 We went to the big movie theatre in Copenhage (Imperial) where we spend some time before the movie to catch up.
-I had a great time and the movie was good, not like Braveheart or Gladiator but okay entertainment no doubt.</p>
+I had a great time and the movie was good, not like Braveheart or Gladiator but okay entertainment no doubt.